okezieuc/BDaaS/README.md

 # BDaaS (Birthday Tracker and Email Reminder)

-The first open-source birthday as a service that helps you say  more "Happy birthdays" and less "Sorry, I forgot your birthdays".
+The first open-source birthday as a service that helps you say  more "Happy birthdays" and less "Sorry, I forgot your birthdays" by sending you emails on the morning of your friends' birthdays.

 [Create your BDaaS account to get birthday reminders](https://bdaas.vercel.app).